 Welcome to the yearly wrap up of the top read articles over the last year!

-Here’s some of what Pike wrote:
+Here’s what FN editor Ryan Pike wrote:

 On Twitter: @zjlaing